How do you identify your ideal customers? What makes them tick? Are they men or women? Young or old? Rich or poor? Are they educated or uneducated?

 On SEO, technographic segmentation seeks to further divide audiences based on their ownership and use of technologies.

-This type was first introduced in 1985 by Dr Edward Forrest, exploring videocassette recorder (VCR) ownership.
-In modern marketing, it delves into the use of desktop or mobile devices, software, and similar identifiers.
+This type was introduced in 1985 by Dr Edward Forrest, exploring videocassette recorder (VCR) ownership.
+In modern marketing, this type of segmentation delves into using desktop or mobile devices, software, and similar identifiers.

 #6 Needs-based Segmentation